Harphies/my-webiste/src/pages/post_27/index.md

 - <a href="">DripX</a>

-<p>Technical Lead on the technology selection and features Implementation. managed the entire technology stacj of choice for each feature of the application </p>
+<p>Technical Lead on the technology selection and features Implementation. managed the entire technology stack of choice for each feature of the application </p>

 <br>
 <br>